SollyTheCoder/StarSeeker/README.md

 ## Bonus Tasks

 In the master branch I had some time to write some unit tests for the GateInfo and the RouterInput components.
 Given some more time I would write similar tests for the remaining components and the screens & functions used in the app.
+Tests can be run with: `npm test`

 I implemented a simple state persistence for the router page in a separate branch.
 The method for running the application will be the same and you can make use of the saving functionality by using the _save_ and _delete_ buttons on the router screen.